shivamgupta57121/priceCompare/README.md

 This script will search the given product entered by user and display the price for top 5 products <br>
 that appeared after search from each website

+Command to run script in terminal : node priceCompare.js "Iphone 11"